ABOUT US

 THE FOUNDER

 Jude Caze is an Afro-Caribbean-American graphic designer, engineer, and the founder of paperxpencil© Creative Design Lab (PXP).
-Born in Brooklyn, New York, in the late 1970s, Jude developed a passion for graphic design and visual arts as a young boy, inspired by the early days of video games.
+Born in Brooklyn, New York, in the late 1970s, Jude developed a passion for graphic design and visual arts as a young man, inspired by the early days of video games.
 The vibrant streets of his neighborhood became a canvas for his creativity, fostering his artistic expression.

 "as a child in Brooklyn, I was surrounded by Caribbean culture and Black life.
 The colorful style and deep pride showcased by my neighbors left a lasting impression that would affect everything I do today."